Taha al-Jumailly

+Islamic State

-al-Jumailly joined Islamic State in 2013.
+Al-Jumailly joined Islamic State in 2013.
 As a member of the group he held several roles in Raqqa, the group's Syrian "capital", and in his home country of Iraq.
 While in Syria in 2015 he met Jennifer Wenisch, a German Islamic convert who had recently emigrated to the Middle East, at a Quran reading he was holding at Wenisch's guest house.
 Wenisch showed interest in marrying al-Jumailly but said she did not want to look after the household, and al-Jumailly agreed to find some household help.
 Shortly afterwards, al-Jumailly purchased a Yazidi woman and her five-year-old daughter Reda as slaves while on an ISIS base.
 The two victims had been captured by ISIS during the Sinjar massacre in August 2014 and had been sold and resold several times.

 Wenisch and al-Jumailly married in summer of 2015.
 The two of them lived in Fallujah, Iraq. al-Jumailly forced the two Yazidi slaves he had procured to perform household chores, beating them in order to punish them for failing to obey his commands and giving them very little food.
 The woman was forced to perform regular Islamic prayers, and she and her daughter were physically abused by al-Jumailly, often at Wenisch's request.

 In either July or September 2015, al-Jumailly became enraged after he discovered that Reda had wet the bed.
 As punishment he forced Reda's mother to stand barefoot outside in temperatures of around 50 degrees, causing her to suffer severe burns.
 He then took Reda outside and tied her to a metal window grille, tightening her restraints to the point that she was unable to breathe or stand.
 Wenisch warned al-Jumailly that Reda would die if left in that position, but al-Jumailly did nothing.
 When Reda was eventually cut down, al-Jumailly took her inside and Wenisch tried to give her water to drink, but she was already dead.

+Both Wenisch and al-Jumailly were questioned by ISIS security officers about the child's death, leading them to flee to Turkey rather than risk arrest.
+Wenisch was captured in Ankara and sent back to Germany in 2016, where her and her husband's involvement in Reda's death became known.